Arrapha: History

+Early Bronze Age IV

+Early Bronze IVA - Akkadian period

+Ancient Arrapha was a part of Sargon of Akkad's Akkadian Empire (2334–2154 BC).
+Later, the city was exposed to the raids of the Lullubi during the reign of Naram-Sin (r.
+2255-2218 BC).

+Early Bronze IVB - Ur III period

 The first written record of Arrapha is attested from the Neo-Sumerian Empire (c.
 22nd to 21st century BC).
-Ancient Arrapha was a part of Sargon of Akkad's Akkadian Empire (2335–2154 BC), and the city was exposed to the raids of the Lullubi during Naram-Sin's reign.

-The city was occupied around 2150 BC by the Gutians before that empire was destroyed and the Gutians driven from Mesopotamia by the Neo-Sumerian Empire c.
-2090 BC.
+Middle Bronze Age

+Middle Bronze II - Assyrian/Babylonian periods

 Arrapha was an important trading center in the 18th century BC under Assyrian and Babylonian rule.

+Late Bronze Age

+Mitanni period

 However, during the 15th and early 14th centuries BC, it was again a largely Hurrian city, the capital of the small Hurrian kingdom of Arrapha, situated along the southeastern edge of the area under Mitanni domination.
 This kingdom was a vassal of Mitanni, which had units of chariots stationed in Arraphian cities such as Lubdu, Arwa and Arn-apuwe.
-During the Middle Assyrian Empire (1365–1050 BC), it was fully incorporated into Assyria, after the Assyrian forces had defeated the Hurrian kingdom of Mitanni.